-The Ameghinornithidae are an extinct family of birds that lived during the Eocene and Oligocene of Europe and Africa.
-The resembled modern day Trumpeters from South America: they had elongated legs with claws, skulls with hooked beaks and quite small wings.
+The Ameghinornithidae are an extinct family of birds that lived during the Eocene and Oligocene of Europe and possible Africa.
+They had elongated legs with claws, skulls with possible hooked beaks and quite small wings.
 Therefore, they may have been unable to fly.
 It is yet unclear if they were herbivorous and/or carnivorous.

 Distribution & Fossil evidence

-Fossils of the Ameghinornithidae have been found in Europe and Africa and possibly in Asia too.
+Fossils of the Ameghinornithidae have been found in Europe and possible Africa and Asia too.
 Some of these fossils were exquisitely preserved in the Messel formation in Germany.